A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Contributions can be made by the individual who owns the account or by an employer, or by anyone else who wants to contribute on behalf of the account owner.
 When people contribute their own funds to an HSA, they don’t have to pay income tax on those funds.
 The money is either payroll deducted pre-tax (which means it’s free from income tax and FICA taxes), or deducted from your income tax on your tax return (you can deduct your contributions even if you take the standard deduction and don’t itemize).
 And if an employer contributes, the money is not taxed as income for the employee.

-The 2024 contribution limit is $4,150 if you have individual coverage under your HDHP, and $8,300 if your HDHP also covers at least one other family member.
-The catch-up contributions described above (for people 55 or older) are not indexed for inflation, so they will be $1,000 in 2024 as well.
+The 2025 contribution limit is $4,300 if you have individual coverage under your HDHP, and $8,550 if your HDHP also covers at least one other family member.3 The catch-up contributions described above (for people 55 or older) are not indexed for inflation, so they will be $1,000 in 2025 as well.

 When can I withdraw money from my HSA?

 The money you deposit into your HSA is yours to withdraw at any time to pay for medical expenses that aren’t paid by your high-deductible health insurance policy or reimbursed by anyone else (so if you have a dental policy that pays part of your dental costs, for example, you can only use your HSA funds to pay the portion of your dental bill that you have to pay out-of-pocket).
-HSAs are considered part of consumer-driven health care (CDHC), meaning that you control the plan, deciding how to spend and invest those dollars.
+HSAs are considered part of consumer-driven health care (CDHC).
+This means you control the plan, deciding how to spend and invest those dollars, within the parameters of the rules set by the IRS.

-Although HSAs provide an excellent way to pay for medical expenses with tax-free funds (and to allow those funds to grow tax-free over many years or decades), withdrawals that are used for anything other than medical expenses are subject to income tax as well as a 20% penalty.
-But that penalty is eliminated once you reach age 65.
+Although HSAs provide an excellent way to pay for medical expenses with tax-free funds (and to allow those funds to grow tax-free over many years or decades), withdrawals used for anything other than medical expenses are subject to income tax and a 20% penalty.
+But that penalty is no longer applicable once you reach age 65.
 At that point, there is no longer a penalty for withdrawing HSA funds and using them on non-medical expenses.
 You will, however, pay income tax on those funds.
 But as discussed below, you can use tax-free HSA funds to pay Medicare premiums, medical expenses, or long-term care costs.

 Which medical expenses can be paid from my HSA funds?